Parietal-INRIA/fmralign/source/functional_alignment/fmralign_pipeline.rst

 Functional alignment pipeline
 =======================================

-As seen in the :ref:`previous section <functional_alignment_intro.rst>`, functional alignment search for a transform \
+As seen in the :ref:`previous section <functional_alignment_intro.rst>`, functional alignment searches for a transform \
 between images of two or several subjects in order to match voxels which have \
 similar profile of activation.
 This section explains how this transform is found in fmralign to make the process easy, efficient and scalable.

 We compare various methods of alignment on a pairwise alignment problem for `Individual Brain Charting <https://project.inria.fr/IBC/>`_ subjects.
 For each subject, we have a lot of functional informations in the form of several task-based contrast per subject.
 We will just work here on a ROI.

 .. contents:: **Contents**
     :local: